-Phentermine is a sympathomimetic amine, also known as an “anorectic” or “anorexigenic” drug.
+Phentermine is a safe and effective weight loss pill.
+Labelled a a sympathomimetic amine, also known as an “anorectic” or “anorexigenic” drug.
 According to the National Library of Medicine, phentermine’s primary mode of action is that it increases the body’s release of catecholamines.
-Specifically, it causes the release of epinephrine and norepinephrine, and possibly dopamine as well.
+Specifically, it causes the release of epinephrine and norepinephrine, and possibly dopamine.

 These catecholamines cause a decrease in appetite and an increase in energy expenditure by their influence on a variety of neurotransmitters and neuropeptides throughout the hypothalamus.
 When you are taking phentermine, you tend to feel less hungry but more energetic and alert.
 Increased energy expenditure will burn more calories.
 Weight loss results from a combination of these influences.